ArnaudDarre/pallote-docs/docs/components/select.md

 # Select

-Styling for a textarea field.
-This component uses the same structure as the [Input](/docs/components/input) component.
+Allow users to select an option from a long list.
+This component uses the base structure of the [Input](/docs/components/input) component.

 <div class="docs__block">
   <Select id="select" label="Select">